Naresh1318/Atari_using_RL/README.md

 </p>

 <br>
-The simplest implementation of playing Atari games using game screen as input.
+The simplest implementation for playing Atari games using game screen as input.
 Also contains code to implement visual foresight using adversarial action conditioned video prediction model (Still working on this).

 **Paper**: